alexghr/alacritty-theme.nix/README.md

 ## Binary Cache

 I maintain a personal binary cache running [Attic](https://github.com/zhaofengli/attic) and push outputs to it.
-To use it and its public key to your `configuration.nix`:
+To use the cache add it and its public key to your `configuration.nix`:

 ```nix
 # configuration.nix